DaveBenham/VenomModules/README.md

 #### Gates polyphonic output

 This port outputs a high 10V gate for each channel that currently has a non-zero envelope.
-The gate for the input Start channel is always assigned to channel 1 of the output.

 #### Envs (envelopes) polyphonic output

 This port outputs the envelope for each of the channels.
-The envelope for the input Start channel is always assigned to channel 1 of the output.

 #### Out polyphonic output

 This port outputs the crossfaded outputs for each of the channels.

+### Polyphony Rules

+#### Polyphonic Input
+The effective number of input channels is the greatest of the following values:
+- The number of poly channels at the input
+- The selected number of crossfaded channels
+- The selected start channel.

+If the actual input is monophonic, then the input is replicated to match the effective input channel count.

+If the actual input is polyphonic with fewer channels than the effective input channel count, then missing channels are assigned constant 0V.

+#### Polyphonic Outputs
+The number of output channels matches the effective input channel count by default.
+In this case the effective input channels map directly to the output channels.
+Unused channels are constant 0V.

-The output for the input Start channel is always assigned to channel 1 of the output.
+A module context menu option is available to minimize the number of output channels to match the selected number of crossfaded channels.
+In this case the start channel is always assigned to output channel 1, and there are no unused channels in the output.

 ### Standard Venom Context Menus
 [Venom Themes](#themes), [Custom Names](#custom-names), and [Parameter Locks and Custom Defaults](#parameter-locks-and-custom-defaults) are available via standard Venom context menus.